Singapore charges visitors for coronavirus treatment after imported Indonesian cases

 Another case involved a Singaporean who had visited her sister in Indonesia who had pneumonia.

-Declaring its new stance on payment for treatment, the health ministry did not mention these specific cases.
+The health ministry did not say whether its new stance on payment for treatment related to specific cases.

 “In view of the rising number of COVID-19 infections globally, and the expected rise in the number of confirmed cases in Singapore, we will need to prioritise the resources at our public hospitals,” the health ministry said in a statement.